 An Attendant stays close to the point of man-entry.
 He constantly monitors the situation in the confined space.
 He keeps in constant communications with the Entrants working inside to ensure that all the accepted best working practices are maintained and followed to ensure the safest possible level of working conditions.

 The Entrant or Entrants working in confined spaces in tanks or vessels need to breathe safely.
+They therefore use breathing apparatus combined with watertight suits.
+This makes the work harder for the men involved, but it ensures a level of safety that is necessary.

 It is also necessary to maintain a constant monitor on gas build up within the confined space where the Entrants are working.
 For this reason gas monitoring equipment is used and constantly checked.
 The typical gases checked for are carbon dioxide and hydrogen sulphide, but other gases can be monitored as well if there is a reason to suspect their potential presence.